The last Little House

 When they had saved $100, they left for the Land of the Big Red Apple.
-It was on the new rail line and had a flour mill, two general stores, two drug stores, two churches, a school and a bank.
+It was on a new rail line and had a flour mill, two general stores, two drugstores, two churches, a school and a bank.

 They bought a parcel of rocky land on a ridge a mile east of town and began scraping together a living.

-But they never had much until, at age 65, Laura published "Little House in the Big Woods," followed by the eight other books in what became the famous children's series.
+But they never had much until, at age 65, Laura published "Little House in the Big Woods," following it with the eight other books in what became the famous children's series.